DevExpress/devextreme-documentation/concepts/05 Widgets/Sankey/30 Tooltips/00 Overview.md

                 <Sankey ... >
                     <Tooltip
                         color="yellow"
-                        customizeNodeTooltip={customizeNodeTooltip}
+                        customizeNodeTooltip={this.customizeNodeTooltip}
                     />
                 </Sankey>
             )
+        }

         // Tooltips of all nodes with outgoing weight less than 1 turn red
         // Other tooltips remain yellow
         customizeNodeTooltip(nodeInfo) {
             return nodeInfo.weightOut < 1 ? { color: "red" } : { }
-            }
         }
     }